mikegloudemans/gwas-download/README.md

 ### Future Developments

 In the future, I may add:
-* A script to re-format and index downloaded GWAS
 * A script to download and index the UK Biobank rapid GWAS results from Ben Neale’s lab
+* Updated results (last updated mid-2018)
+* Cleaner and more functional code (it doesn't hurt to dream...)

 ### Contributors